-The spooky season, Halloween around the world, is almost upon us and whether you mark your Halloween by carving pumpkins, watching a scary movie, or partying with friends, this frightful festival is one of the highlights of the year.
+The spooky season, known around parts of the world as Halloween is almost upon us at last!
+Whether you mark Halloween by carving pumpkins, watching a scary movie, or partying with friends, this frightful festival is one of the highlights of the year.

-The Celtic Countries
+#1 The Celtic Countries

-Halloween is thought to have originated in Ireland as part of the Celtic festival Samhain, pronounced Sow-in.
+Halloween traditions around the world are thought to have originated in Ireland as part of the Celtic festival Samhain, pronounced Sow-in.
 This was a day that marked the end of harvest and the start of the winter months; commemorating the start of the Celtic New Year on November 1st.

 The blurring of boundaries between worlds naturally brought with it ideas of magic.
 Fortune telling games are still played today in the form of ‘fortune telling cabbage’ for instance, remnants of a more magical time.
 It’s likely that magic was used in an attempt to appease the evil spirits and demons that were thought to walk amongst the living on this all fated night.